-Most census records can be found in local archives such as municipal archives or regional archives.
-Not many of them are available online.
-There are no nation-wide projects to make the census records available online so it depends on local initiatives.
-Check the Digital Resources site to see if there are any census records for the province you’re doing research in.
+Most original census records can be found in local archives such as municipal archives or regional archives.
+Some of them are online at the website of the local archive and/or via WieWasWie.
+Unindexed scans for many municipalities are also available on Familysearch, with waypoints available at Zoekakten.
+You can also check the Digital Resources site to see if there are any census records for the province you’re doing research in.

 Difference with civil registration